ambaradan/vale-at-rocky/README.md

 ## Conclusion

-Using `vale` in NvChad 2.0 with properly populated dictionaries will help when checking your document with `vale`.
-It will eliminate the screen clutter that comes from words that `vale` does not know to be correct by default.
+Using `vale` in NvChad with properly populated dictionaries will help when checking your document with `vale`.
+It will end the screen clutter that comes from words that `vale` does not know to be correct by default.